Contact Us |

-When a donor or recipient consents to participate in the Observational Database, their data are contained in the CIBMTR’s Observational Database and used for research.
+When a donor or recipient consents to participate in the Research Database, their data are contained in the CIBMTR’s Research Database and used for research.
 The database includes recipient baseline and outcome data for related and unrelated allogeneic transplants from any cell source, and for autologous transplants.
 Data are also collected on unrelated donors and their donation experiences.

-The primary purpose of the Observational Database is to have a comprehensive source of data that can be used to study hematopoietic cell transplantation (HCT).
+The primary purpose of the Research Database is to have a comprehensive source of data that can be used to study hematopoietic cell transplantation (HCT).

 These data may be used in research to:

 Return to top

 Any recipient of an unrelated or related donor or autologous transplant in a CIBMTR-affiliated center may participate in the Research Database.
 All National Marrow Donor Program (NMDP)/Be The Match® donors who have been requested to donate marrow or peripheral blood stem cells for a recipient may also participate.
 Complete eligibility requirements are outlined in the study protocol.

 If the recipient of an allogeneic (related or unrelated) HCT does not consent to the use of his/her data for research, the transplant center will still be required to submit TED–level data on the recipient.
 In this case, the recipient’s data will only be used for federally required analyses, such as the center-specific analysis mandated by CIBMTR’s contract to operate the Stem Cell Therapeutic Outcomes Database (SCTOD).
 The recipient’s data will never be included in research studies.

 TED-level data is used in research.
 Therefore, if a transplant center only submits TED-level data to CIBMTR, the center must still approach all allogeneic HCT recipients for consent to the Research Database.
 If a recipient consents to the Research Database, his/her TED-level data will be used in research.